dougcunha/GitActDashNet/espec.md

 - A toggle button must allow the user to switch between themes.
 - The user's theme preference must be saved in `localStorage`.

+### FR-17: Enhanced Navigation Sidebar
+- The application must feature a comprehensive navigation sidebar organized into logical sections:
+  - **Main Navigation:** Dashboard, All Workflows, Repositories, Analytics
+  - **Tools Section:** Runner Status, Secrets Manager
+  - **Settings Section:** Preferences, Notifications
+  - **Help Section:** Documentation, Shortcuts, About
+  - **Quick Actions:** Direct links to external GitHub resources

+### FR-18: All Workflows Page
+- A dedicated page (`/workflows`) must provide a comprehensive view of all workflows across repositories.
+- This page should include functionality for:
+  - Searchable workflow list
+  - Filter by status and repository
+  - Bulk actions on workflows
+  - Workflow analytics and insights

+### FR-19: Preferences Management
+- A comprehensive preferences page (`/preferences`) must allow users to customize their experience:
+  - **Appearance Settings:** Theme selection, auto-refresh toggles
+  - **Dashboard Settings:** Default repository count, refresh intervals
+  - **Workflow Settings:** Failed workflow highlighting, grouping options
+  - All preferences must be persisted in `localStorage` using the existing `LocalStorageService`

+### FR-20: About Page
+- An informational page (`/about`) must provide details about the application:
+  - Project overview and features
+  - Technology stack information
+  - Links to documentation and source code
+  - Version information and credits

+### FR-21: Active Navigation State
+- The sidebar navigation must highlight the currently active page.
+- Navigation state must be automatically updated when the user navigates between pages.
+- Visual indicators must clearly show which section/page is currently selected.

 ## 4. Non-Functional Requirements (NFR)

 - **NFR-01 (Security):** The GitHub access token must not be stored on the client or in logs.
 It must be managed by the ASP.NET Core server session.